 Our Key Stage Two curriculum follows the guiding principles of the National Curriculum for England.
-As this stage in their development, through exciting and stimulating lessons, the children learn to collaborate, ask questions and share their knowledge in a range of ways that are in line with contemporary thinking on how children learn most effectively.
+At this stage in their development, through exciting and stimulating lessons, the children learn to collaborate, ask questions and share their knowledge in a range of ways that are in line with contemporary thinking on how children learn most effectively.

 Engaging students is something we pride ourselves on.
-Children may find themselves excavating dinosaur bones, dressing as Roman soldiers or developing their entrepreneurial skills by starting their own business.
+Children may find themselves excavating dinosaur bones, dressing as Ancient Roman soldiers or developing their entrepreneurial skills by starting their own business.

 The range of subjects covered in Key Stage Two includes

-- World languages – French, Hungarian or Additional English language support.
+- World languages – French, Hungarian or Additional English Language Support.